oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 #### 3.1.4.12 Will Payload (optional, only with *Will* flag set)

-It contains the content of the Will Message which is published after the Virtual Connection is closed.
+It contains the content of the Will Message which is published after the Virtual Connection is deleted.

 In the case of Topic Type b11 the payload section will be prefixed with a "Will Full Topic Name" encoded with a UTF-8 encoded string value of length determined by the previously defined length field.
 Thereafter, the *Will Payload* field corresponds to the MQTT Will Payload and so it defines the